iamanigeeit/DDW2023/docs/04-oop/oop.md

 <br/>

-UML diagram also allows us to specify the relationship between different classes.
+UML diagrams also allow us to specify the relationship between different classes.
 For example, `RobotTurtle` and `Coordinate` relationship can be drawn as shown below.

 ```mermaid
 classDiagram